We believe that art revitalizes neighborhoods by attracting people, fostering creativity, and nurturing community values.

 Guillermo Gómez Macías also created Los Caracoles Músicos, a set of three cast bronze sculptures, each representing a seashell musician, each indigenous to a different country, and each playing a different musical instrument.
 This work of art is located directly opposite the main waterfront pier, on I. Bañuelos, one of the pedestrian streets in downtown La Paz.

-In explaining this piece, the artist refers to the game of holding a seashell to one's ear to hear "the sound of the ocean".
+In explaining this piece, the artist refers to the popular myth of being able to hear the sound of the ocean when holding a seashell to one's ear.
 He points out that seashells are found worldwide and that their forms and colors are as diverse as the villages on earth.
 Even so, when "listening to shells", their sounds are identical; they all seem to sing a universal song that triggers feelings and memories of our own experiences with the ocean.

 Likewise, music around the world is as diverse as the people who create it, yet despite the variety of languages and cultures, music has common themes relating to the universal experience of living.
 In this way, the sculptor suggests that both seashells and music remind us of our shared identity as human beings.